 When You Can’t Come Back tells the story of what happened after that great and glorious when he returned to the pitcher’s mound to a standing ovation.
 When he recorded a win after many people thought he wouldn’t pitch again.
 And as you might guess from the title, things didn’t end on the “happily ever after” note after that game.

 But that’s not the message of the book.
-Told in journal style by both Dravecky and his wife Jan, it’s the story of the two of them coping with some of the worst life throws at you.
+Told in journal style by both Dravecky and his wife Jan, it’s the story of the two of them cope with some of the worst life throws at you.
 Both are Christians and have a deep faith which they found tested during this time.

 I found the book to be an inspiration when I first read it back in 1992.
 I was surprised at how well I could relate events in my own life to what he talked about; how life was never the same after things happened.